top of page

 YOUTH

 Dedicated to engage and build the political power of young Americans.
 Provides state-by-state information on registering to vote, requesting absentee ballots, getting election reminders and more.
-Also has Nationwide information on same-day voter registration, voter-ID, early voting, absentee voting.
+Also has nationwide information on same-day voter registration, voter-ID, early voting, and absentee voting.

 A project of Fair Elections Center, a national, nonpartisan voting rights and election reform organization.
-Encourages college administrators, faculty and election officials to work with students to remove barriers to students’ voting.
+Encourages college administrators, faculty and election officials to work with students to remove barriers to students’ voting, with goal to institutionalize reforms that empower students with information they need to vote.

-Mobilizes volunteers for voters around the country, while investing in the next generation of leaders.
+Mobilizes volunteers for voters around the country, works across races and age groups to build the next generation of leaders.
+Join a state team and private online community of volunteers.

 WOMEN